 Why The Zimmerman Law Firm Is the Best Choice for You

-The Zimmerman Law Firm, P.C., has been representing injured motorcycle riders for decades.
+The Zimmerman Law Firm, P.C., has been representing injured motorcycle riders and auto accident victims for decades.
 Our team of attorneys brings years of experience helping our clients win the compensation they need to get their lives back on track.

 From our first meeting, we will walk you through the process of filing a claim, step by step.
-We will negotiate with insurance companies and opposing counsel.
+Our motorcycle accident attorneys in San Antonio will negotiate with insurance companies and opposing counsel.
 And we’ll take your case to trial if we feel that the settlement offers you received are inadequate.

 We represent our clients on a contingency basis, meaning that we don’t recover our fees unless you win your case.